COVID-19 information for small business

 - consolidated gross assets of less than $12.5 million at the end of the financial year.

-For taxation purposes, the Australian Taxation Office defines a small business as one that has annual revenue turnover (excluding GST) of less than $2 million.
+For taxation purposes, the Australian Taxation Office defines a small business entitiy as having less than $10 million aggregated turnover.

 For employment purposes, Fair Work Australia defines a small business as one that has less than 15 employees.